-Name Length of Service and Experience in the Past 5 Years LAURA LAU Toronto, Ontario Chief Investment Officer Ms. Lau joined Brompton in February 2012 and has over 25 years experience in the financial industry.
+Length of Service and Experience in the Past 5 Years

+1,44114 zengen er zer free und zieperrenee in ene rust e renre LAURA LAU Toronto, Ontario Chief Investment Officer Ms. Lau joined Brompton in February 2012 and has over 25 years experience in the financial industry.
 She has had over 16 years experience as a portfolio manager and in the trading and management of derivatives.
 MICHAEL CLARE Toronto, Ontario Senior Vice President & Senior Portfolio Manager Mr. Clare joined Brompton in December 2012 and has over 18 years experience as a portfolio manager and assists Ms. Lau with research including with respect to the option writing strategy of the Company.